Tutorial

 pip install qmcpy

-You can then run the QMCPy example client from the UM-Bridge repository:
+Run the QMCPy example client from the UM-Bridge repository:

 python qmcpy-client.py http://localhost:4242

-It will connect to the running model server as before, and perform a forward UQ solve via Quasi-Monte Carlo.
-Simply put, it will apply the model to (cleverly chosen) samples from a distribution specified in the client, and output information about the resulting distribution of model outputs.
+Simply put, it will draw (cleverly chosen) Quasi-Monte Carlo samples from the distribution specified in the client, apply the model to each and output statistics of the results.
 Due to tight integration, this code looks like any other basic QMCPy example; however, it can immediately connect to any (arbitrarily complex) UM-Bridge model.
-We will take a closer look at UQ frameworks supporting UM-Bridge later.

 Running a pre-defined model container